 For more information on the services offered by the AEP Team, or to book an individual consultation, please contact the AEP Coordinator Faiza Umar at email@example.com at any time or call directly at 04 3753972

 We offer our students a range of free on-line resources on various academic skills.
-Please click on the tabs on the right to access these.
+Please click here to access the resources online.

 The Student Learning Assistant (SLA) Scheme